mulesoft-assets/template-sfdc2sfdc-lead-aggregation/README.md

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets leads from two instances of Salesforce, compares by the email address of the leads, and generates a CSV file which shows lead in A, lead in B, and leads in A and B. The report is then emailed to a configured group of email addresses.
+As implemented, it gets leads from two instances of Salesforce, compares by the email address of the leads, and generates a CSV file which shows lead in A, lead in B, and leads in A and B. The report is then send as email to a configured group of email addresses.

 # Considerations <a name="considerations"/>